-San Giorgio Maggiore is a small island of Venice.
-Looking out over the water from St. Mark’s square, you will see the island and it’s church of the same name.
+San Giorgio Maggiore is a small island off Venice.
+Looking out over the water from St. Mark’s Square, you will see the island and its church of the same name.
 Chiesa di San Giorgio Maggiore has a bell tower that offers magnificent views of Venice from above.
 We found it a little difficult finding just how to get over there so here is what we learned.

-The vaporetto is the public ferry system in Venice also called the waterbus, it is operated by ACTV.
-The waterbus line 2 runs to S.Giorgio.
-There are other stops but we chose to go from St. Mark’s square as we assumed it would be cheaper (it’s actually not) .
+The vaporetto is the public ferry system in Venice also called the water bus, it is operated by ACTV.
+The water bus line 2 runs to S.Giorgio.
+There are other stops but we chose to go from St. Mark’s Square as we assumed it would be cheaper (it’s not).
 The ferry terminal is named San Zaccaria, there are several, each with a different letter.
-The one you need is B, which is located a bit of a walk away from St. Mark’s square.
+The one you need is B, which is located a bit of a walk away from St. Mark’s Square.
 Stroll along the water and over two bridges until you arrive at San Zaccaria B.

 Tickets